 Gullane's origins are ancient and the original name for the parish was was "Golyn".
 A church was established on the site of St Andrews in the 800s, and this was replaced by a stone building in the second half of the 1100s.
 It is thought that parts of this first stone church remain on view within the surviving structure.
 During the 1200s the income from the kirk was granted to Dryburgh Abbey by the landowner (and resident of nearby Dirleton Castle) Sir William de Vaux.
 Such altruism was common at the time: and was usually seen as a means of easing the donor's path to heaven.
 It is thought that a number of changes were made to the structure of the church at this time.

 More changes were to follow when, in 1446, St Andrew's became a collegiate church.
 This meant that it became home to a "college" or group of priors paid for by the then resident of Dirleton Castle, Sir Walter de Haliburton, to spend their time praying for his soul and the souls of the members of his family.
-Again, the eventual aim was to ease Sir Walter's progress in the afterlife.
+Again, the eventual aim was to secure Sir Walter's progress in the afterlife.

 It is unclear whether, as a collegiate church, St Andrews could also have served the needs of the wider parish.
 What does seem rather clearer is that St Andrew's role as a collegiate church would have been brought to an abrupt and definitive end with the Reformation of 1560: and it certainly served as the parish kirk for quite a large parish during the decades that followed.
 The north aisle appears to have been built in the 1500s.